Find Grad Schools

 4 Yearly Graduations

 The most popular school in the United States for agricultural public services students seekinga doctor's degree is Louisiana State University and Agricultural & Mechanical College.
 Roughly 34,200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,038 per year, while in-state graduate students, on average, pay $9,132 per year.
-The agricultural public services program at Louisiana State University and Agricultural & Mechanical College awarded 4 doctor's degrees during the 2020-2021 school year.
-About 50% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 4 people received their doctor's degree in agricultural public services from Louisiana State University.
+Around 56% of these students were from an underrepresented racial-ethnic group, and 78% were women.

 #3